nawabahmadreshi/documentation/recipes/add_the_sdk.md

 ---
 type: recipe
+directory: getting-started
-title: "1 - Add the SDK"
+title: "1.
+Add the SDK"
 page_title: Add the Branch SDK to your app
 description: This page will tell you how to quickly add the Branch SDK to your Android, iOS, Cordova, Phonegap, Xamarin, Unity, Air or Titanium app.
 platforms: